Asif-070/Swift_IOS_Project/README.md

-# 🏋️‍♂️ Fitness Trainer iOS Application
+# 🏋️‍♂️ Fitness Trainer Pomodoro iOS Application

 This is a basic **iOS application project** developed as part of coursework for KUET.
 The app combines fitness training routines with the Pomodoro technique to provide users with structured and time-managed workouts.